- Reviewed: 23 August 2022, 13:49 NZST

-Do not travel to eastern and northern regions of Mauritania, and in the border areas with Mali, and Western Sahara due to the activities of extremist groups and the risk of banditry and kidnapping.
+Do not travel to the eastern and northern regions of Mauritania, or to Mauritania’s border areas with Algeria, Mali and Western Sahara due to the risk of military activities, the actions of extremist groups, and the risk of armed banditry and kidnapping.
+Anyone entering the border area could be considered a legitimate military target.
 Land mines are also present along the border with Western Sahara (level 4 of 4).

 Do not travel to the provinces of Tiris Zemmour, Adrar, Tagant, Hodh ech Chargui, Hodh El Gharbi, Assaba, and Guidimaka due to the risk of armed banditry and kidnapping (level 4 of 4).

-Avoid non-essential travel elsewhere in Mauritania due to the threat from kidnapping, terrorism and the unpredictable security situation.View Larger Map Close/Open map
+Avoid non-essential travel elsewhere in Mauritania, including the Nouakchott to Nouadhibou corridor, due to the threat of kidnapping, terrorism and the unpredictable security situation (level 3 of 4).View Larger Map Close/Open map

 There is an ongoing threat of kidnapping against foreigners throughout Mauritania.
 Al-Qaeda in the Islamic Maghreb (AQIM) and other groups have specifically targeted and kidnapped foreigners in parts of North Africa and pose a significant security threat in Mauritania.
 There is a heightened risk of kidnapping in border and remote desert areas of North Africa.
 There remains a strong possibility that kidnapped foreigners could be on-sold to terrorist groups.

 New Zealanders should maintain a low profile and a high level of vigilance at all times.
 Ensure appropriate personal security measures are in place and avoid unnecessary travel in remote areas.
 Travel routes and times should be varied to avoid establishing a predictable routine.

 New Zealanders are advised to monitor the media for information about threats to safety and security in Mauritania and to follow any advice and instructions issued by the local authorities.

-Crime levels in Mauritania are moderate but increasing and there have been reports of carjackings, robberies and other crime affecting foreigners in the capital Nouakchott.
-We recommend you avoid the beach at Nouakchott and the district of Le Cinquième at night.
-Bandits are active across Mauritania, particularly in remote areas, and armed groups operate in the Saharan-Mauritania region, in areas extending north beyond the line between Zouérat and Oualata.
+Violent crime is common in Mauritania.
+There have been reports of carjackings, armed robberies and other crime affecting foreigners in the capital Nouakchott.
+We recommend you avoid the beach at Nouakchott and Le Cinquième district at night.
+Bandits are active across Mauritania, particularly in remote areas.